 Nozzles come in many varieties and styles.
 Spray models are great for providing a pattern for every job.
 With just a quick turn of the dial, the pattern changes to the exact spray you need.
 Pistol and twist nozzles provide adjustable sprays.
 For gentle watering (new, delicate flowers), use a fan spray or water.
 For cleaning, a jet spray is good.
 The industrial or fireman style nozzles are made for heavy-duty jobs.

 If you're buying a hose to use with a pressure washer, check the washer manufacture's recommendations on hose length.
 Depending on your water pressure, a 50-foot hose is generally as long as you should use.

-Hose reels are a valuable accessory to own.
-They keep your hose safe from tripping or mowing over and can prolong the life of your garden hose.
+A hose reel is a valuable accessory to own.
+It keeps your hose safe from tripping or mowing over and can prolong its life.
 There are a variety of styles from simple wall mount, portable wheeled and stationary - both purely functional and highly decorative.